khulnasoft/khulnasoft/doc/admin/observability/index.md

   <a href="alerting" class="btn" alt="Set up alerting">
    <span>Alerting</span>
    <br>
-   Receive notifications about the health of your Sourcegraph deployment.
+   Receive notifications about the health of your Khulnasoft deployment.
   </a>

   <a href="troubleshooting" class="btn" alt="Set up alerting">